 Entries must be in English and can come from individuals or groups.
 Multiple entries are permitted and, in fact, encouraged.

-The entry can be of any length and include attached documents, however, it is recommended to restrict each entry to 1,000 words and one similar sized supporting pdf.
+The entry can be of any length and include attached documents, however, it is recommended to restrict news item entries to 1,000 words and one similar sized supporting pdf.
 The judges do not guarantee to read longer entries, although further information may be sought if deemed necessary.
+Priority will be given to papers in peer reviewed journals over those published via other means.

 Each entry must include a named, representing individual with their email address.